Al Indelicato

-Alphonse "Al" Indelicato (February 25, 1931 – May 5, 1981), also known as Sonny Red, was an American mobster and caporegime in the Bonanno crime family who was murdered with Dominick Trinchera and Philip Giaccone for planning to overthrow Bonanno boss Philip Rastelli.
+Alphonse Indelicato (February 25, 1927 – May 5, 1981), also known as Sonny Red, was an American mobster and caporegime in the Bonanno crime family who was murdered with Dominick Trinchera and Philip Giaccone for planning to overthrow Bonanno boss Philip Rastelli.

 Early life

 Alphonse Indelicato was born in New York City.
 Indelicato's family came from Sciacca, Sicily, Italy, landed and became a naturalized citizen when living in Utica, New York.
 Indelicato was the father-in-law of Bonanno associate Salvatore Valenti and ex-son-in-law of Bonanno capo, bookmaker Charles Ruvolo.
 Indelicato was particularly fond of a pair of custom-made red leather cowboy boots, which may have been the source of his nickname "Sonny Red".

 Indelicato is a nephew to Salvatore Falcone, a heroin trafficker.
 Indelicato was married first to Charles Ruvolo's unidentified daughter, with whom he fathered a son, Anthony "Bruno" Indelicato.
 Indelicato later married Margaret Elizabeth McFhadden, but the two later became estranged.

 Indelicato was indicted in 1972 for the inquiry into the murder of Joe Gallo, but was released on $15,000 bail.